sizief/subfinder/README.md

 - Use `-u` or `--url` to specify a URL page of a TV series on `subscene.com` website.

+- Run `subfinder --dryrun` to create set of mock files on you current directory and running Subfinder.

 - Also see `sunfinder -h` for help

 ## Development